RobertoDuralde/Pokegym-Frontend-Roberto-Duralde/README.md

   2.- Once the API is running, open the index.html file in your browser (tested on Google Chrome).

   3.- Initially, 18 pokemons will show in the view.
 After that and every second, a new pokemon is drawn from the queue and written on a         position in the table (starting from top to bottom).
-After all pokemons were shown, an alert will be displayed notifying that no           more pokemons are left.
+After all pokemons were shown, an alert will be displayed notifying that there       are no pokemons left on the queue.